Dateline: Belgrade, Serbia

 As a lifelong entrepreneur, I want to talk to you today about a business concept that I’ve always followed very carefully.

-If you’re starting a business, you need to ensure that you’re keeping your business and personal affairs separate so as to not pierce the corporate veil.
+If you’re starting a business, you need to ensure that you’re keeping your business and direct personal benefit or affairs as separate entities.

 Disclaimer: I’m not an attorney.
 We work with a lot of attorneys here at Nomad Capitalist, but this is not legal advice.
 When you’re incorporating offshore, you want to make sure that you contact an international tax expert and attorney.
 Too many people read one blog on the internet about a topic and think they are set.